TryGhost/Ghost/koenig/kg-simplemde/README.md

 - **renderingConfig**: Adjust settings for parsing the Markdown during previewing (not editing).
   - **singleLineBreaks**: If set to `false`, disable parsing GFM single line breaks.
 Defaults to `true`.
   - **codeSyntaxHighlighting**: If set to `true`, will highlight using [highlight.js](https://github.com/isagalaev/highlight.js).
 Defaults to `false`.
 To use this feature you must include highlight.js on your page.
 For example, include the script and the CSS files like:<br>`<script src="https://cdn.jsdelivr.net/highlight.js/latest/highlight.min.js"></script>`<br>`<link rel="stylesheet" href="https://cdn.jsdelivr.net/highlight.js/latest/styles/github.min.css">`
+- **showIcons**: An array of icon names to show.
+Can be used to show specific icons hidden by default without completely customizing the toolbar.
 - **spellChecker**: If set to `false`, disable the spell checker.
 Defaults to `true`.
 - **status**: If set to `false`, hide the status bar.
 Defaults to `true`.
   - Optionally, you can set an array of status bar elements to include, and in what order.